How To Handle Emotional Cheating in a Relationship

 What Exactly Is Emotional Cheating?

 Emotional cheating can be tough to define because each person has their own boundaries of what they would consider acceptable in their relationship.
-In short, however, emotional infidelity happens when you establish an intimate connection with someone who’s not your partner.
+But, in short, emotional infidelity happens when you establish an intimate connection with someone who’s not your partner.

-Unlike merely being attracted to someone else or having a harmless crush, with emotional cheating you start turning to someone else for emotional support instead of your partner.
-While it’s totally fine to lean on friends in times of need, in an emotional infidelty situation there’s usually some romantic connection or sexual tension that pushes a relationship into affair territory.
+It’s more than having a sexual attraction to someone else, or developing a harmless crush.
+With emotional cheating, you begin to turn to someone other than your partner for emotional support.
+Of course, it’s fine to lean on friends in times of need.
+But in an emotional-infidelity situation, there’s usually some romantic connection, or sexual tension, that pushes a relationship into affair territory.

-Emotional cheating can take a number of forms: Your partner could develop a close relationship with someone at work and spend lots of time in person with them.
+Emotional cheating can take a number of forms: Your partner could develop a close relationship with someone at work, and spend lots of time with them.
 Or, your partner could connect with someone over social media and establish a digital connection.
-Even if nothing physical happens, the depth and intimacy of conversation can push these relationships down a path that leads toward emotional cheating almost without people realizing that’s happening.
+Even if nothing physical happens, the depth and intimacy of conversation can push these relationships down a path that leads toward emotionally cheating, almost without people realizing that’s happening.